Cookadle/cart253/frogfrogfrog/README.md

 [Play it!](https://cookadle.github.io/cart253/frogfrogfrog/)

 -[Ideas](./ideas.md)

 ## Description
 A modded version of Pippin Bar frog frog game.

 Introducing Greedy Greedy frog,a silly who love eating flies any way he can!
-Three games following the life of Mr.Greedy frog !
+Follow the adventures of Mr.Greedy frog in this short story made by me!

 *What will happen???*
 ---------------------------------------------------------